kovaacs/PWABuilder/apps/blog/src/docs/ios/ios-faq/ios-faq.md

 This new template is a fresh take on a PWA iOS app using modern iOS technologies.

-## How is this different than Apache Cordova?
+## How is this different from Apache Cordova?

 Apache Cordova is a broader platform that aims to expose native capabilities to your web app through a special runtime and plugins.
 For example, you might use Cordova to package your PWA, then make special calls from your PWA's JavaScript to interact with native functionality.